 EWCS 2020: After only seven weeks, Eurofound had to terminate face-to-face fieldwork due to the COVID-19 pandemic.

 EWCS 2015: Covered the EU Member States, Albania, North Macedonia, Montenegro, Serbia, Turkey, as well as Norway and Switzerland

 EWCS 2010: Covered the EU Member States, Croatia, Albania, North Macedonia, Kosovo, Montenegro, Turkey and Norway

 EWCS 2005: Covered the EU Member States, Croatia, Turkey, Norway and Switzerland

 Data explorer: European Working Conditions Survey – Data visualisation

 Publication series: European Working Conditions Surveys

 Eurofound has adjusted its research to monitor the evolving situation during the COVID-19 pandemic and to collect data regarding the impact on the lives of EU citizens and policy responses to mitigate the effects.
-The e-survey, Living, working and COVID-19, was launched in April 2020 and has been carried out in three rounds to date.
+In April 2020, the Agency first launched the e-survey, Living, working and COVID-19, and a fifth iteration runs from 29 March to 2 May 2022.

 Results highlight the challenges facing the EU and issues for future focus, for example teleworking, the right to disconnect, health and well-being, working time and access to public services